MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 this.entity.as(hz.SpawnPointGizmo).teleportPlayer(player)
 ```
 !!! note If no spawn points have `Spawn on start` enabled then a spawn point will be picked at random.
 !!! note The blue button above the spawn point can be used to set a default spawn for yourself in Edit mode.

+### Static Light Gizmo

+<mark>TODO</mark>

 ### Text Gizmo
 #### Overview